gilescope/undepend/README.md

 ## Gotchas:

+If a dependency is non-optional, is only used for one target platform and isn't directly used we may still try and remove it.

 At the moment `cargo check --all-targets` doesn't compile doc tests so we try and run `cargo test non_existent_test_name` - this I think forces the compile to happen.